 The Divorce Process in Palo Alto, California

+Knowing what to expect from the divorce process can help you and your family be better prepared.
+Although each case is unique, most follow the same basic steps.
 When spouses do not qualify for a summary dissolution, the divorce process generally takes the following course:

 - One spouse, the Petitioner, files and serves a divorce petition on the other spouse, the Respondent;